 - This unit is designed to operate from a 24 VAC Class II control circuit.
 A single stage cooling / single stage heating thermostat should be used with this unit.
 A 2-stage cooling / 2-stage heating thermostat is recommended for economizer operation.
-See Figure 6 (page 11) for typical thermostat connection. - The control circuit wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction.
+See Figure 6 (page 12) for typical thermostat connection. - The control circuit wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction.
 Thermostat connections should be made in accordance with the instructions supplied with the thermostat and the indoor equipment. - The low voltage wires must be properly connected.
-Route 24V control wires through the sealing grommet near the power entrance. - Several thermostat options are available depending on the accessories installed with the unit.
+Route 24V control wires through the sealing grommet near the power entrance.
+Recommended wire gauge and wire lengths for typical thermostat connections are listed in Table 3 (page 12). - Several thermostat options are available depending on the accessories installed with the unit.
 Select a thermostat that operates in conjunction with the installed accessories. - The thermostat should be mounted about 5 feet above the floor on an inside wall.
 DO NOT install the thermostat on an outside wall or any other location where its operation may be adversely affected by radiant heat from fireplaces, sunlight, or lighting fixtures, and convective heat from warm air registers or electrical appliances.
 Refer to the thermostat manufacturer's instruction sheet for detailed mounting information.